linusshops/prophet/README.md

 ##Commands

-_prophet scry_: Run tests for modules defined in prophet.json.
+_prophet_: Run tests for modules defined in prophet.json.

 _prophet validate_: Confirm that all modules in prophet.json are testable.

+_prophet init_: Initialize any modules in prophet.json that do not have the expected test structure.